RadhikaBailurkar/MTech_Seminar/README.md

 * **We report that combining multiple features gives better results than using each single feature alone**

-  @ Sometimes an impersonator might mimic the touch behaviour of another user.(For example, he can be a friend, coworker or a family member)
+* **Sometimes an impersonator might mimic the touch behaviour of another user.(For example, he can be a friend, coworker or a family member)**

 * **Increase the feature space by including a categorical variable that records values like ‘read e-mail’, ‘write e-mail’, ‘browse’, ‘control music player’**